Technology-Notes/GeForce-Now-Cloud-developer-wiki/Integration-Steps-For-CSharp-Developers.md

 <dl><a name="cs_proj" /></dl>
 ## 1. Project Setup
 Copy the following DLLs from the GFN Link SDK directory to your application’s output directory: `GFNLinkNativeWrapper.dll` and `GFNManagedLink.dll`.
 Multiple versions of the DLLs are provided depending upon the configuration and platform.
-The DLLs are located in the following location:
+The DLLs are located in the following location:<br/> `GFNLink\SDK\Managed\...`

-`GFNLink\SDK\Managed\...`

 Copy the sample `GfnApplication.cs` from the following path and add it to your application’s source code tree.
 `GFNLinkSDK\stubs\NET stubs\...`